-Capital Projects, Vehicles.
-Mobility Management = \$646,565 Operating Projects = \$411,450
+Capital Projects to include Vehicles and/or Mobility Management = \$460,000 Operating Projects = \$580,000

-The funding listed is an estimation of two years of federal appropriations (FY2020 & FY2021).
-It is anticipated there will not be another call of projects until sometime in 2022, so apply for the amount of funding needed, accordingly.
+The funding listed is an estimation of two years of federal appropriations (FY2022 & FY2023).
+It is anticipated there will not be another call of projects until sometime late in 2024, so apply for the amount of funding needed, accordingly.
 If the TPO receives more applications than funding, agencies may be approved for less funding or less vehicles than requested.